Book your appointment with us today!

 Any additional witnesses, if your document requires them.

-If you’re unsure whether witnesses are needed, confirm with the document preparer before your appointment.
+If you’re unsure whether witnesses are needed, confirm with your attorney or document preparer before your appointment.

 Please text or call us as soon as possible.
 Excessive delays may require rescheduling and additional fees may apply.

 Notarizations are unable to completed without valid, unexpired, government-issued photo identification.
-Please double-check before your appointment to avoid additional fees.
+Please double-check you have your ID before your appointment to avoid additional fees.
+If you do not have any form of ID, there may be options depending on the situation.
+Please contact us in advance so we can discuss.

 Driver’s License